Bill Gaede: Gaede and Intel

 While under FBI supervision, Gaede obtained a job as a programmer at the Intel chip plant in Chandler, Arizona.
 The FBI alleges that it alerted Intel of Gaede's background.
 Intel flatly denies the allegation, stating that had the company known of Gaede's background, "It is safe to say that Gaede would not have been hired."

 Intel terminated Gaede's employment in June 1994.
 However, before Gaede was fired, he managed to film the entire Pentium process database from his home, ironically, using a terminal provided by Intel.
 He placed a camera and filmed the specs as they rolled on the screen.
 Shortly after, Gaede fled to South America and began to peddle the technology through the embassies of China and Iran.
 He allegedly counseled and trained Chinese and Iranian engineers in American manufacturing processes.
-Gaede was arrested by Argentine authorities as he attempted to bury tapes and documents, and was subsequently interrogated by the Secretaría de Inteligencia (SIDE) and the CIA in Buenos Aires.
+Gaede was arrested by Argentine authorities as he attempted to bury tapes and documents.
+He was subsequently interrogated by the Secretaría de Inteligencia (SIDE) and the CIA in Buenos Aires.

 Intel security manager Steve Lund arranged to meet Gaede in Argentina at the Sheraton Hotel on May 14, 1995.
-During their meeting, Gaede admitted to Lund to having stolen AMD material and equipment and giving it to the Cubans.
-He also admitted taking Intel's Pentium process and providing it to foreign countries.
+During their meeting, Gaede admitted to Lund to having stolen AMD material and equipment and given it to the Cubans.
+He also admitted to taking Intel's Pentium process and providing it to foreign countries.
 Intel alleged, further, that Gaede sent a video of the Pentium technology he copied to rival AMD.